error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Segment-BasedGroupVelocity.md

 =  1.0257470026244293

-In the segmented spacetime model, the observed segment density N' on Earth (relative to the emission reference) is derived from the base segment count of 4:
+In the Segmented Spacetime model, the observed segment density N' on Earth (relative to the emission reference) is derived from the base segment count of 4:

 𝑁′ =  4  ∙